jdybuncio/usa-mortality-investigation/README.md

 # United States Mortality Investigation
-As of April 6, 2020, the United States has 41 states with Statewide orders to stay at home to prevent the further spread of COVID-19 [^fn1].
-This was done in the context of the growing threat of COVID-19 and related death estimates in the hundreds-of-thousands [^fn2].
+As of April 6, 2020, the United States has 41 states with Statewide orders to stay at home to prevent the further spread of COVID-19 [source](https://www.nytimes.com/interactive/2020/us/coronavirus-stay-at-home-order.html).
+This was done in the context of the growing threat of COVID-19 and related death estimates in the hundreds-of-thousands [source](https://www.nytimes.com/aponline/2020/03/29/us/politics/ap-us-virus-outbreak-washington.html?searchResultPosition=3).
 The following work seeks to look at how the worldwide pandemic and drastic changes to daily lives may have impacted overall United States mortality at both the national and state levels.

-Is there any relationship between COVID-19 cases vs. overall mortality seen in U.S. States?
-How do the projections of COVID-19 compare to our prior flu-season data?

-have had on overall mortality since it is easy to see how, while flu-related deaths may spike, staying at home and other behavior changes may be leading to less deaths we see in categories we are more familiar with.

 ## Goals
 <ol>